getindiepro/ubuntu-lionheart/README.md

   <img alt="IndiePro Logo" src="https://ubuntu-lionheart-website.indiepro.workers.dev/indiepro-long-white-text.png" height="32" />
 </picture>

-Ubuntu Lionheart is proudly sponsored by IndiePro, the all-in-one, AI-enhanced platform for freelancers to find clients, manage projects and make way more money. https://getindiepro.com
+Ubuntu Lionheart is brought to you by the developers of IndiePro, the all-in-one, AI-enhanced platform for freelancers to find clients, manage projects and make way more money. https://getindiepro.com